Abieskawa/Annotation-Toolkit/README.md

 ├──MITOS2-refdata
 └──Rfam_db
 ```
-# Check the received genome quality
+# Check the quality of received genome
 Check the assembly FCS-gx/adapter, mitochondrial contamination, and information, BUSCO, (and clean if it is necessary)

 ## Check if mitochondria genome exists